 3. Follow a heart-healthy diet

 A balanced diet helps control blood pressure.
-Focus on eating plenty of fruits, vegetables, whole grains, and lean proteins; cut back on processed foods that are high in sodium.
+Focus on eating plenty of fruits, vegetables, whole grains, and lean proteins; reduce your intake of processed foods that are high in sodium.

 4. Limit salt intake

-Reducing your salt intake is essential, especially during the winter.
+Reducing your salt intake is essential, especially in the winter.
 Choose fresh ingredients over processed foods, which are often high in sodium.
 Avoid unnecessary snacks like pickles and salted nuts, and consider cutting out snacking altogether.
-If you find yourself hungry, focus on improving the quality of your meals.
+If you feel hungry, focus on improving the quality of your meals.

 Eating fruit in addition to regular meals can also aid digestion and provide essential nutrients without adding calories.